Origin and History

 Acknowledgement: Harald Skala for this interesting anecdote

 At the end of 1702, the Hofkriegsrat (Council of War) decided to raise three Hungarian, so-called “Hayducken” regiments and two Croatian Hayducken battalions.
 These regiments should be raised by the Hungarian Komitats.
-On October 31 1702, Colonel Paul Bagosy (aka Baboczai) was appointed commander of one of these regiments.
+On October 31 1702, Colonel Paul Bagosy was appointed commander of one of these regiments.
 He would be seconded by Lieutenant-Colonel Stephan Ebecky and Major Jeremias Andrássy.
-Baboczai's regiment was raised in Upper-Hungary (present-day Slovakia) and Transylvania.
+Bagosy's regiment was raised in Upper-Hungary (present-day Slovakia) and Transylvania.
 Its staff was posted at Erlau (present-day Eger/HU).
 It counted 2,000 men and consisted of 10 companies of 200 men each.

 In March 1703, Ebecky and Andrássy resigned their functions and were replaced by Franz Count Gyulai and Johann Rothanides.
 It proved to be difficult to bring the regiment to full strength.
 By April 17 1703, only 1,600 men had been enlisted when the regiment marched to Ofen.

 During the War of the Spanish Succession, in March 1703, the newly formed regiment proceeded from Ofen to Italy.
 In 1704, it took part in the combat at Castelnuovo and in the defence of the Fortress of Ivrea where it was taken prisoners of war.
-In September 1705, the remaining troopers of the Hayduck regiments Baboczai, Andrássy and Batthyányi were amalgamated into a single regiment under Colonel Paul Bagosy (aka Baboczai).
+In September 1705, the remaining troopers of the Hayduck regiments Bagosy, Andrássy and Batthyányi were amalgamated into a single regiment under Colonel Paul Bagosy.
 In 1706, a detachment of the regiment took part in the defence of Turin.
 On September 17, one battalion of the (new) regiment was deployed in Prince Eugène's Army during the victorious Battle of Turin.
 Towards the end of the year, the regiment fought at Alessandria and Modena.
-At the end of the year, Colonel Franz von Baboczai was sent end of 1706 to Hungary to raise new recruits.
+At the end of the year, Colonel Paul von Bagosy was sent end of 1706 to Hungary to raise new recruits.
 However, he deserted to the Hungarian rebels (the Hofkriegsrat would proscribe him in April 1707).
 In 1707, Lieutenant-Colonel Ladislaus von Bagosy assumed “ad interim” the charge of commander of the regiment.
 The same year, the regiment took part in the unsuccessful expedition against Toulon.
 On 20 December, Franz Count Gyulai received the decree appointing him as proprietor and commander of the regiment.
 In 1708, the regiment assumed garrison duties in Mantua.